Hubspot User Group Meeting September 2017 - London HUG

 I've got a question because one of the things that I'm always asked by marketers is content creation, right?
 You've talked about authority content, and that's something I'm going to talk a little bit about later on as well.
 An ideas generator is fine, but what is, what is the, the, the key thing that people can use to generate new content ideas?
 I mean, how do you actually make yourself stand out from all the noise because that's what it is at the moment.
 It's very easy to set up companies these days.
 It's very, very difficult to get herd rise above the tide.

 So again, I think the probably the marketeers that do it really well have a really tested understanding of their personas.
 It really all boils back down to personas and how much time they have to consume content, what their day to day looks like, what topics are of interest and where are you get really powerful content being produced is where everything starts to align and an inbound strategy.
 So you've done that really comprehensive keyword research.
 You've through that process, you've identified those keyword targets and anytime I've gone through that process with the customer from a marketing perspective, the ideas just start to fall out of your head.
 You have a really clear bullseye.

 One of the things actually that we've found quite effective because people are going to talk a little bit about video later on talking about skyscraper techniques is just sometimes the sheer volume that you have to create as a marketer, the company, right?
 You've got a year, a content calendar to produce just one idea.
-I mean, look around, right?
-We were altogether in this room.
+I mean, look around, we were altogether in this room.
 We've got presentations, we've got video, we've got several different speakers.
 People in their own companies can put on event like this doesn't have to be a national event, doesn't have to have headline speakers.
 But you can run seminars, you can run workshops, you can have authority within your own industry.
 Come and talk at those things.
 You can hire a great video guy, film the thing, you can transcribe it.

-How long did it take you to create that piece of content with Dan and David?
+Karen: "How long did it take you to create that piece of content with Dan and David?"

-It's convenient because they have a marketing team.
+Karen: "It's convenient because they have a marketing team."

-Clwyd: I said introduce the group, say hi and give me a couple of tips that you would, suggest to the group and I've got, I'm going to play another one later on with David tips.
+Clwyd: I said introduce the group, say "hi" and give me a couple of tips that you would, suggest to the group and I've got, I'm going to play another one later on with David tips.
 That's all I really asked for.
 If they tagged it on to a professional shoot they were doing anyway and they put the top on sale.
 Yeah, thanks.
 Suddenly I've got a video

 Think about the re-purposing then that you can do with that piece of content.
 So for the next upcoming event, you've a brilliant piece of content and you might even be able to use that to get real buy in from those guys to come over and speak at an event.
 If the feedback is really good.
 I'm so, I think it's really just about being creative.

 But remember, you can repurpose content.
 You know, this might be a video, it can be transcribed, it can be turned into a blog post.
 It could be turned into an Ebook, it could be turned into a million tweets.
 Yeah.
 Suddenly you've got probably six months content from just a half a half day session.
 So think about that.
 Think about how you can actually add valuable content for your person.
 So thank you for, for sure.